python-devoloper-srikanth/DriverDemand/README.md

 # DriverDemand

-This script is itended to look for certain combinations of
+This script is intended to look for certain combinations of
       **driver demands (accelerator pedal and brake pedal) in time-based signals recorded from the vehicle**.

 i.e., return a list of events where the brake pedal was 'Zero' and the driver 'Lifted off' the accelerator pedal.

+# **Requirements and their status**
-1. Migrate this Matlab (findDriverDemand) script to a Python script with equivalent functionality and producing the same results
+1. Migrate this Matlab (findDriverDemand) script to a Python script with equivalent functionality and producing the same results **- DONE**
-   Migrated to python
-   1. Equivalent functionality
-   2. Followed the Python standard way of coding
+2. Recreate the module structure so the name spacing in the provided Python scripts matches **- DONE**
+3. Using this I/O data, implement a unit test using the Python unittest package to ensure the output of the Python function is the same as the Matlab script (JSON data) **- DONE**
+4. Use a virtual environment in Python **- DONE**
+5. Use Pandas.Series to represent time-based signals (e.g. accelerator pedal, brake pedal)  **- DONE**

+# **Execution steps for the given solution**
+1. clone the code to local machine (Folder structure -> DriverDemand/event_recogniton)
+2. create a virtual environment using below command (in DriverDemand fold)

+       $ virtualenv -p python3 venv
+3. activate the virtual enironment with below command

+       $ source venv/bin/activate
+4. Install packages using requirements.txt file

+       $ pip3 install -r requirements.txt
+5. Run the **main.py**

+# **Challenges in understanding given problem**

+1. I understood what the function does, but what I did not understand is how this is relevant to the matlab script 'finddriverdemand.m'
+   Still I added the lines for the function call by inputting json data '.\event_recognition\algs\helpers\find_where_time_data_correspond.py'

+2. Input json standardized - in few field all lower cases are there but max of jason, Pascal Case is used. so I manually changed below field in input output data
+   Maintained Pascal Case for the below variables "end_type":"First",
+   "time_type":"Start",

+# **Challenges in understanding matlab script**

+1. Confused with 'helpers.sqt.timeEqual()' method (line number 130 in matlab script and line number 139 in python script (find_driver_demand.py))
+   The below statements are not clear for me, for time being the returned parameter are hard coded to zero accel_T0 = seatRailAccelFilter(helpers.sqt.timeEqual(tSeatRailAccelFilter,T0));
+   T0 definition is not there, so I hard coded those to zeros I am not sure, my understanding may be wrong, so I need some guidance on this

+# **Coding standards which I followed**

 1. Class structure with static methods - Did not go with instance approach to make the functions to use as utility methods
-      2. Doc strings and appropriate comments
-      3. Followed type hints and variable annotation and used **Typing** module to denote more advanced datatypes
+2. Followed type hints and variable annotation and used **Typing** module to denote more advanced datatypes
+3. Doc strings and appropriate comments added
 4. Used **mypy** package to check the static typing in the code
-   3. Producing same results - Not done
-2. Recreate the module structure so the name spacing in the provided Python scripts matches - Done
+5. Unit tests added for various sample data along with original json (I recommend pytest instead unittest because we can have good fixture control which reduces the redundancy in code)

-I prepared some input data for testing, please ignore if that is not a correct input
+6. I prepared some input data for unit testing, please ignore if that is not a correct input

-•
-o	analysis.py -> event_recognition.config.analysis
-o	find_where_time_data_correspond.py -> event_recognition.algs.helpers.find_where_time_data_correspond
-o	create you Python script for the migrated Matlab function in -> event_recognition.algs.helpers

-•	The I/O for the Matlab function has been provided in JSON format (get_driver_demand.json)

-•	Using this I/O data, implement a unit test using the Python unittest package to ensure the output of the Python function is the same as the Matlab script (JSON data)

-•	Use a virtual environment in Python

-•	Use Pandas.Series to represent time-based signals (e.g. accelerator pedal, brake pedal)

-If something is unclear, add a comment about any assumptions you've made or email us directly – jfoste18@jaguarlandrover.com dlloyd2@jaguarlandrover.com

-Please submit your files to Liam Dower by Monday 19th December

-Challenges and Confusions or Mis understands

-1. '.\event_recognition\algs\helpers\find_where_time_data_correspond.py'
-    I understood what this function does, but the this which i did not undertsnad is how this is relavent to the matlab script 'finddriverdemand.m'
-    I added the lines for the function call by inputting json data

-Lead  13/12/2022
-1. findstatustime parameters, time is time_pedal, data is data_pedal
-2. Followed the case sensivity - standerdized strings to PascalCase in input thoufgh of inclding the comparison logic in the code itself
-3. Though of implementing class structure, but if you want to use this as wrapper kind went with procedure oriented
-4. Though of comparing the matlab code execution with python, i dont have matlab